ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/security/encryption/encryption-at-rest.markdown

 {NOTE Due to the overhead of the encryption algorithm, performance can be slightly decreased.
 However, it doesn't affect the ACID properties of RavenDB which remains both transactional and secured./}

+## Locking memory

+RavenDB uses memory-mapped files to keep its data.
+During normal operations, a process's memory regions may be paged by the OS to a file on disk when RAM has become scarce.

+With encrypted databases, we must ensure that plaintext is never written to disk.
+Most of the memory-mapped files used by RavenDB are always encrypted so even if the OS decides to page out a part of a file, it will be written to disk encrypted.

+However, the memory-mapped files used for **special temporary buffers** (compression, recovery, etc.) are the exception and are not encrypted since they only reside in memory.
+We lock the memory regions used by these buffers in order to avoid leaking secrets to disk.
+This means that if we run out of memory, the OS is not allowed to page these buffers to disk.

+The downside to this approach is that the OS will close our process if we run out of physical RAM!
+By default RavenDB treats this error as catastrophic and will not continue the operation.
+You can change this behavior but it's not recommended and should be done only after a proper security analysis is performed, see the [Security Configuration Section](../../../server/configuration/security-configuration#security.donotconsidermemorylockfailureascatastrophicerror).

+If such a catastrophic error occurs in **Windows**, RavenDB will try to recover automatically by increasing the size of the minimum working set and retrying the operation.
+In **Linux**, it is the admin's responibility to configure higher limits manually using:
+{CODE-BLOCK:plain}
+sudo prlimit --pid [process-id] --memlock=[new-limit-in-bytes] {CODE-BLOCK/}

+To figure out what the new limit should be, look at the exception thrown by RavenDB, which includes this size.

 ## What about Encryption in Transit?

 To enable encryption in RavenDB, the user must first [enable authentication](../../../server/security/authentication/certificate-configuration) and HTTPS (by providing a certificate).

-HTTPS (using the TLS 1.2 protocol) provides privacy and integrity of the data in transit.
+Enabling Authentication and HTTPS (using the TLS 1.2 protocol) provides privacy and integrity of the data in transit.
 It protects against man-in-the-middle attacks, eavesdropping, and tampering of the communication.

-Using encryption together with HTTPS provides assurance that your data is safe both at rest and in transit.
+Using the encryption feature together with HTTPS provides assurance that your data is safe both at rest and in transit.

 ## Related Articles